-Kellie Richardson is a writer, artist and educator born and raised in Tacoma,
+Kellie Richardson is a creative, coach and educator born and raised in Tacoma,

 Washington.
 Her work explores the intersection of race, class, and gender with specific